 Populating and enlivening the Iranian “Tulip” Garden were children playing, women chattering their evening away and families relaxing.
 Here there are several benches but no cafe.
 Although, I’m ready to bet it won’t take long for the municipality to create a tea-sipping space.

 Walking along Nature Bridge from one side to the other, I stumbled on any type of sight.
-From photographers going wild with its atypical shapes and lines, to couples enjoying the view on the city and its mountain range, to groups of friends chilling out at the many cafes that populate the bridge, Pol-e Tabiat is always busy.
+From photographers going wild with its atypical shapes and lines to couples enjoying the view of the city and its mountain range, to groups of friends chilling out at the many cafes that populate the bridge, Pol-e Tabiat is always busy.

 In the end, I arrived at the Water and Fire Park, where extravagant metal sculptures representing the fire element were combined with a base from where water comes out in the form of fountains creating a spectacular scenic effect.
 I wasn’t very lucky when I went because the fountains weren’t operative, but in the warm season they are and children can’t wait to have fun with the dancing waters.